cwang22/buy-all-steam-games/readme.md

 ## How does it work?
 This application was inspired by http://buyallofsteam.appspot.com/, but it haven't been updated since 2014.</p>

-This application however is based on PHP and Laravel, and automatically fetch data every week.
+This application however is based on PHP and Laravel, and automatically fetch data daily.

 ## API
 You can hit `http://steam.seewang.me/api` to get the latest data.
 It should looks like this.